2040 Official Community Plan

 Policy 11.1.3.
 Heritage Financial Supports.

-Support the conservation, rehabilitation, interpretation, operation and maintenance of heritage assets through grants, incentives and other means.
+Incentivize, support and facilitate the conservation, rehabilitation, interpretation, operation and maintenance of heritage assets through Kelowna’s Heritage Grants, tax incentives, development incentives, supportive land uses, subdivision, development regulation variances and other means (see Policy 11.2.6).

 Policy 11.1.4.
 Heritage Engagement.

-Encourage resident and stakeholder input into heritage planning through the advice of the Heritage Advisory Committee and partnerships/communication with the Central Okanagan Heritage Society, the Okanagan Historical Society, the Kelowna Museums Society, Westbank First Nation, Okanagan Indian Band and relevant community or neighbourhood organizations.
+Encourage resident and stakeholder input into heritage planning through partnerships/communication with the Central Okanagan Heritage Society, the Okanagan Historical Society, the Kelowna Museums Society, Westbank First Nation, Okanagan Indian Band and other relevant community or neighbourhood organizations.

 Policy 11.2.1.
 Heritage Conservation.